IDAES/idaes-pse/docs/user_guide/vis/index.rst

     Select a name to hide/show that column in the table.
   * Click on the column header and drag it left or right to change its order in the table.
   * Resize a column by hovering over a column border until you see the mouse pointer change, then drag it to resize.
-  * Auto-resize a column by double-clicking on it.

 You can also export the entire table as a file of comma-separated values.
 See the :ref:`Export <export-menu>` documentation for details.